Surface Hoar 2016

 Snow Study Kit

-• Polycarbonate & Metal Crystal Card-https://backcountryaccess.com/product-category/snow-study-tools-skins/
+• Polycarbonate Crystal Card-https://backcountryaccess.com/product-category/snow-study-tools-skins/

 • Therometer(Cooper Atkins 450W-same one in the Snowmetrics digital kit, love it!)